argute16/jupyterWorkflow/README.md

 import matplotlib.pyplot as plt
 ```

+Be sure to also copy the folder **jupyterworkflow** which includes the used functions.

 ## Contributing
 This is the code from the training of Jake Vanderplas.
 For more information or to also conduct the training visit [his blog post](http://jakevdp.github.io/blog/2017/03/03/reproducible-data-analysis-in-jupyter/)